-1.6 INTERNAL GAELIC CAPACITY AUDIT
+1.5 INTERNAL GAELIC CAPACITY REVIEW

-1.6.1 The National Park Authority is conducting an audit of existing internal Gaelic capacity and resources as part of the preparation of this Gaelic Language Plan.
-The early results of this audit were taken into consideration when developing commitments in the Plan, and have assisted us in acsertaining how to establish, maintain or improve practices in order to develop the use of the Gaelic language and the promotion of the Gaelic language and its important role in the cultural life and landscape of the National Park.
-The audit will be available with the final version of this plan.
+- 1.5.1 The National Park Authority conducted a review of existing internal Gaelic capacity and resources as part of the preparation of this Gaelic Language Plan.
+The results of this review were taken into consideration when developing commitments in the Plan, and have assisted us in acsertaining how to establish, maintain or improve practices in order to develop the use of the Gaelic language and the promotion of the Gaelic language and its important role in the cultural life and landscape of the National Park. - 1.5.2 The reviewis attached as APPENDIX 1 INTERNAL GAELIC CAPACITY REVIEW.